productml/blurr/docs/Blurr CLI.md

 # Installing the Command Line Interface (CLI)

-We interact with Blurr using a Command Line Interface (CLI).
+One way to interact with Blurr is by using a Command Line Interface (CLI).
+The CLI is used to run blurr locally and is a great way of validating and testing the DTCs before deploying them in production.

 Blurr is installed via pip:

 `$ pip install blurr`